 At Clayton Hall Academy, we provide students with a wide range of careers education opportunities from Year 7 right through to Year 11.
 Our PSHE curriculum has specific career based units of work, with identified learning objectives, outcomes and related activities.

 We are committed to providing excellent careers advice, guidance and information to all students at Clayton Hall Academy.
-The Careers Team includes CEIAG Co-coordinator Mrs K. Hulme (Assistant Principal) and Mr S. Willis (House Leader) whose work is supported by all staff through PSHE and the STEM (Science, Technology, Engineering, and Maths) team.
+The Careers Team includes CEIAG Co-coordinator Mr R. Finney (CEIAG Officer) and Miss L Beaman (House Leader) whose work is supported by all staff through PSHE and the STEM (Science, Technology, Engineering, and Maths) team.
 The team’s aim is to ensure that careers education, information, advice and guidance is available and accessible to all students from Year 7 through to Year 11.

 We employ an independent careers advisor who is based within our school on a weekly basis who provides students with 1:1 careers support, advice, and guidance through an appointment system and drop in sessions.

 As part of our on-going commitment to the success of students we have designed and will be implementing our new Future Focus programme which is part of the Character curriculum at Clayton Hall Academy.